Feminist vs Humanist: Understanding the Philosophies and Their Impact

 How did these philosophies emerge historically?

-Key Differences Between Feminism and Humanism
+Key Differences Between Feminist vs Humanist

 What is the main difference between feminism and humanism?